coredns/coredns.io/content/blog/coredns-plugins.md

   a plugin.
 It simply performs some setup.
 * [chaos](https://godoc.org/github.com/coredns/coredns/plugin/chaos); a DNS plugin that
   responds to `CH txt version.bind` requests.
+* [example](https://github.com/coredns/example); an example plugin that prints "example" when responding to a query.

 **Don't forget: the best documentation is the [godoc](https://godoc.org/github.com/coredns/coredns) and the [code](https://github.com/coredns/coredns) itself!**